 The vibe: For something a little more intimate than a sprawling hotel, this petite boutique inn has just 19 rooms to choose from.
 Sometimes less is more, but the fresh foliage, ombre walls and artistic accents will satisfy any maximalist.

-What to do: Sink your teeth into a sumptuous entrée (think brandied cherry glazed duck or Saskatchewan steelhead trout) at the brand-new Oxbow restaurant.
+What to do: While it’s currently closed due to COVID-19, be sure to sink your teeth into a sumptuous entrée (think brandied cherry glazed duck or Saskatchewan steelhead trout) at the hotel’s Oxbow restaurant when things open back up.
 The ultra-modern culinary spot has a cool navy and steel grey colour palette that pairs perfectly with their upscale Canadian-inspired cuisine.
+For now, rest assured the property is enforcing the province-wide mask mandate and has implemented increased cleaning and distancing protocols.

 Find it: 119 12 Ave.
 SW, hotelarts.ca